allegroai/clearml-docs/docs/webapp/datasets/webapp_dataset_viewing.md

 :::tip archiving versions
 You can archive dataset versions so the versions list doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the list to open the archive and view all archived versions.
-From the archive, you can restore versions and remove them from the archive.
+From the archive, you can restore versions to remove them from the archive, and permanently delete versions.
 :::

 ## Version Details